Do your gums bleed when you floss or brush your teeth?

 Gum Disease Treatment

-After examining the teeth and gums, Dr. Brock Hyder will begin scaling and planing the teeth.
+After examining the teeth and gums, Dr. Brock Hyder will begin periodontal therapy.
+This includes the process of scaling and root planing.
 This process consists of a deep cleaning which keeps infection out.
 Dr. Hyder may also use antibacterial rinses or restorative dentistry in severe cases of gum disease.
 Patients who have chronic gum disease or conditions like diabetes can receive care that is personalized to their needs.
 Preventative care that includes regular brushing and flossing plays a big role in preventing dental problems like gum disease.

 Schedule an Appointment for Treatment